 *For International Students: When HST.999 is used to fulfill the Professional Perspectives Requirement and is directly related to the students’ field of study, international graduate students are eligible to apply for Curricular Practical Training (CPT for F-1 visa holders) or Academic Training (AT for J-1 visa holders) from the International Students Office.
 Students enrolling in HST.999 who have already fulfilled the Professional Perspectives requirement may be advised by MIT’s International Students Office to apply for Optional Practical Training (F-1 visa holders) or Academic Training (J-1 visa holders).

 Summer tuition per unit of credit will be charged for paid internships at rates published on the MIT Registrar’s Office Website.
 For unpaid activities, the student may petition for a summer tuition waiver.
+For more detailed information regarding the cost of attendance, including specific costs for tuition and fees, books and supplies, housing and food as well as transportation, please visit the MIT Student Financial Services website.

 Implementation of the HST Professional Perspectives Requirement: